raulpenaguiao/raulpenaguiao.github.io/README.txt

 Add the journal information on the pattern hopf algebras in arxiv

 Make internal links work on github
-Make the publications part of the website more pretty

-Dynamically add the publications to the website with build.py

-Make pictures vectorized so they are not so pixelated Project pictures should be in a nice format, centered, maybe fill, something like that Hobby carousel pictures do not work
+Hobby carousel pictures do not work

-Add a preload page that allows the user to choose between the academia and industry version of the website Add insdustry version of the website